tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 * Why is it called a Random Forest?

   **Answer:** A Random Forest model is a combination of many decision tree models with each decision tree or "tree" randomly selecting a subset of the observations and features to train itself on.
 The result is a final prediction that is an average across this "forest" of random trees.

+* What is a Logistic Regression model?

+  **Answer:** A Logistic Regression model predicts binary outcomes from input data and outputs a numerical probability between 0 and 1 for a designated categorical outcome.
+For example, the categorical outcome for a Logistic Regression trading model could be whether next day returns will be "positive" or "not positive."

+* What is a SVM model?

+  **Answer:** A SVM model separates classes of data points into multidimensional space in which each group of data points is segmented by a line to designate their respective classes.
+An SVM model is oftentimes more beneficial than Logistic Regression because the model supports the classification of outliers and overlapping data points, which can be particularly useful when dealing with random stock price fluctuations.

 Then, open the solution file and discuss the following: